 Our leadership team

-Our work is overseen by our Chief Executive, Deputy Chief Executive and Director of Public Engagement, and a board of trustees.
+Our work is overseen by our Chief Executive Officer, Chief Operating Officer and a board of trustees.
 They are responsible for the governance and strategic vision of our work.

 I joined the Holocaust Memorial Day Trust (HMDT) as Chief Executive in February 2012.
 I have overseen the growth of Holocaust Memorial Day (HMD) around the country and a hugely increased media presence.